csc-training/summerschool/application-design/docs/02-documentation-testing.md

     - If the documentation is not good enough, people will not use it
 - Allow other people to contribute to development
     - Practically impossible without documentation
+- Even within a group, people move in and out

 # What to document?